agentcrumbs

 If you don't use @tanstack/intent, you can point agents to skills directly:

 Or add a reference in your agent config file manually.
-But npx @tanstack/intent install handles all of this automatically.
+But telling your agent to run npx @tanstack/intent install handles all of this automatically.

 On this page